scuzzydude/asimov/asimov.md

 They brought the lanterns close to the wall, the walls were unusually smooth, but covered with a thick layer of dust.

 "What I heard from some old Tejanos was back before the Spaniards came, the Tonkawa said there used to be a tall wizard who'd walk these woods and watch over the place, and sometimes he'd let the people come up here and look at the walls, it was always clean like a shrine back in those days.
-There was a lot more dust when your father was here.
-Joe pulled out his foot long Bowie and gently scraped the wall clean."
+There was a lot more dust when your father was here. "

+Joe pulled out his foot long Bowie and gently scraped the wall clean.

 James was amazed.